tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 > [!WARNING]
 > This is an anti-pattern.
 Do not use it.
 Ever.

-You have seen query parameters like ?ck=398547283745, right?
-This is called a cache-killer ("ck").
+Query parameters like `?ck=398547283745`, are called a cache-killer ("ck").
 The idea is, that if you add a query parameter to a resource it is not cacheable.
 Moreover, if you add a random number as the parameter's value (like "398547283745") you make sure that no other cache between the AEM system and your screen is able to cache either.
 Usual in-between suspects would be a "Varnish" cache in front of the Dispatcher, a CDN or even the browser cache.
 Again: Don't do that.
 You do want your resources to be cached as much and as long as possible.
 The cache is your friend.
 Don't kill friends.

 #### Auto Invalidation